Prath2244/Infotach-Solutions-/README.md

 The strategic vision is to build a stateless backend architecture capable of handling thousands of real-time events without crashing.
 Success will be measured by the application's ability to broadcast messages to connected clients instantly without relying on continuous HTTP polling.
 The frontend must deliver a seamless, app-like experience with zero full-page reloads.

+Minimum Viable Product Specifications

+The foundational feature is the REST API and split architecture.
+The backend must manage user sessions using JWTs, while the React 19 frontend consumes these APIs.
+The core operational module is the WebSocket Server.
+The intern must configure Socket.IO alongside the Express server.
+To ensure the chat scales, Redis must be implemented to manage the shared state and pub/sub messaging across potentially multiple server instances.